cuemacro/finmarketpy/README.md

 * Using chartpy, you can choose to have results displayed in matplotlib, plotly or bokeh by changing single keyword!

 Points to note:
-* Please bear in mind at present finmarketpy is currently a highly experimental alpha project and isn't yet fully documented
+* Please bear in mind at present finmarketpy is under continual development.
+The API is heavily documented, but we are looking to add more general documentation.
 * Uses Apache 2.0 licence

 # Gallery